Feature Selection: A Data Perspective: Feature Selection with Heterogeneous Data

 \section{Feature Selection with Heterogeneous Data}

-Traditional feature selection algorithms for generic data from a single data source is mainly based on the data independent and identically distributed (i.i.d.) assumption.
-However, heterogeneous data is becoming more prevalent.
-For example, in the medical domain, high-dimensional gene features are often associated with different types clinical features.
-Since data of each source can be noisy, partial, or redundant, how to select relevant sources and how to fuse them together for effective feature selection is a challenging problem.
-Another example is on social media platforms, instances with high-dimensional features are often linked together, how to integrate link information to guide feature selection is another difficult problem.
-In this section, we review current feature selection algorithms for heterogeneous data from three aspects: (1) feature selection for linked data; (2) feature selection for multi-source data; and (3) feature selection for multi-view data.
-Note that multi-source feature selection is similar to multi-view feature selection, but they are different in two ways.
-First, multi-source feature selection aims to select features from the original feature space by integrating multiple sources while multi-view feature selection selects features from different feature spaces for all views simultaneously.
-Second, multi-source feature selection normally ignores correlations among sources while multi-view feature selection exploits relations among features from different views.
+Traditional feature selection algorithms are heavily based on the data i.i.d. assumption.
+However, heterogeneous data from different sources is becoming more and more prevalent in the era of big data.
+For example, in the medical domain, genes are often associated with different types of clinical features.
+Since data of each source can be noisy, partial, or redundant, how to find relevant sources and how to fuse them together for effective feature selection is a challenging problem.
+Another example is in social media platforms, instances of high dimensionality are often linked together, how to integrate link information to guide feature selection is another difficult problem.
+In this section, we review current feature selection algorithms for heterogeneous data from three aspects: (1) feature selection for linked data; (2) multi-source feature selection; and (3) multi-view feature selection.
+Note that multi-source and multi-view feature selection are different in two ways: First, multi-source feature selection aims to select features from the original feature space by integrating multiple sources while multi-view feature selection selects features from different feature spaces for all views simultaneously.
+Second, multi-source feature selection normally ignores the correlations among sources while multi-view feature selection exploits relations among features from different sources.